t2mahendra/90DaysOfDevOps/2026/day-02/linux-architecture-notes.md

 **systemd:** It manages system processes after boot, handling service startup and shutdown, logging, and daemon management.
 It is designed for parallel processing of services during startup, which helps achieve faster boot times.

 **- How processes are created and managed.**
 **- In Linux**, processes are created using the fork() system call (creating a child process identical to the parent) and the exec() system call (loading a new binary into the process's memory space).
-The kernel manages these instances using unique Process IDs (PIDs), scheduling them based on states like running,
+The kernel manages these instances using unique Process IDs (PIDs), scheduling them based on states like running.

+**-What systemd does and why it matters**
+**-Systemd** is the default system and service manager for most modern Linux distributions, acting as the first process (PID 1) to boot the user space, manage services, and control system state.
+It improves efficiency by enabling parallel service startup, managing dependencies, handling logging via journald, and using systemctl for centralized control.